Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

-Note that in this case, we have $|\mathcal X|=d$ for which the second term in the minimum in \eqref{eq:Dpq_bound} is always larger than the first term.
-For general exchangeable and $d$-extendable $p(x_1,\cdots,x_k)$, e.g., with smaller $|\mathcal X|$, the minimum $D(p\| q)$ may be smaller than the right-hand side of \eqref{eq:definetti_upper}.
+Note that in this example, we have $|\mathcal X|=d$, for which the right-hand side of \eqref{eq:de-finetti-1} is always larger than the right-hand side of \eqref{eq:de-finetti-2}.
+For general exchangeable and $d$-extendable $p(x_1,\cdots,x_k)$, e.g., with smaller $|\mathcal X|$, the minimum $D(p\| q)$ may be smaller than the right-hand side of \eqref{eq:de-finetti-1}.